MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-provision-storage-logical-units-in-VMM.md

 ms.assetid: 435cbfad-3cc6-465a-aee9-ca78c02d525f
 ---
 # How to provision storage logical units in VMM
-You can use the following procedure to create logical units from storage pools that are managed by Virtual Machine Manager \(VMM\).
+You can use the following procedure to create logical units from storage pools that are managed by Virtual Machine Manager (VMM).

 > [!NOTE]
-> If you allocate a storage pool to a host group, you can also create and assign logical units directly from managed servers that are running Hyper\-V in the host group.
+> If you allocate a storage pool to a host group, you can also create and assign logical units directly from managed servers that are running Hyper-V in the host group.
 For more information, see [How to configure storage on a Hyper-V host in VMM](How-to-configure-storage-on-a-Hyper-V-host-in-VMM.md) and [How to configure storage on a Hyper-V host cluster in VMM](How-to-configure-storage-on-a-Hyper-V-host-cluster-in-VMM.md).

 Before you begin this procedure, ensure that one or more storage pools are defined in VMM management.
 For more information, see [Overview: configuring block storage VMM](Overview--configuring-block-storage-VMM.md) and [How to add and classify SMI-S and SMP storage devices in VMM](How-to-add-and-classify-SMI-S-and-SMP-storage-devices-in-VMM.md).